On Track to Bath for Post-16 students

 Who should take part in On Track to Bath

 On Track to Bath is for students who are academically gifted and whose background may make them less likely to go to a leading university.
 Some of these students may not be considering going to university at all.

 How your students benefit

 On Track to Bath will improve your students' attainment and develop their higher-order thinking and academic study skills.

 It will also help your students to make an informed choice about their university course.
 They will get a taste of university by spending time on campus.

 Your students take part in many activities throughout Years 12 and 13.
 During this time, they will get:

-- first-hand experience of life at university (including a three-day residential stay on campus)
+- first-hand experience of life at university (including a four-day residential stay on campus)

 - opportunities to develop their independent learning and research skills through a project on a topic of their choice

 - practical research experience to equip them for success in the Extended Project Qualification and prepare them for university study

 - the knowledge they need to make informed choices about university courses and a strong UCAS application

 - the confidence and skills to succeed in higher education